25 Ways to Start Paying off Debt NOW

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Sometimes when a person considers paying off debt, the journey they’re facing seems too overwhelming to even start.
-However, the journey of 1,000 miles begins with a single step, so today we’re going to share 25 things you can do right now to start paying off debt.
+However, the journey of 1,000 miles begins with one single step.
+By taking that one step you begin to build confidence to continue, and before you know it you have some serious momentum.

 So often, it’s easy to delay attacking debt because you feel like you have so much to do that you don’t know what to do first – much less have confidence that you’ll be successful.
 Well, here are 25 simple things you can do first as you take the initial step paying off debt.